 Patients may also elect to administer their own TENS therapy at home.
 A TENS therapy professional will help treat pain initially, as well as work with the body to find the right placement of electrodes.
 From this point, patients can control the battery pack.
 The medical professional will prescribe a certain routine, usually to use the battery pack several times every day for short intervals.

-TENS therapy is approved by the FDA and many insurance policies will cover the treatment.
+TENS therapy is approved by the U.S. Food and Drug Administration and many insurance policies will cover the treatment.
 If a doctor prescribes the treatment, most health insurance providers should fully cover the expenses.
 This is not always the case with some other kinds of alternative therapies.

 Acupuncture was practiced as early as the Stone Age as an anesthetic during surgery in China and has since become more widely respected, even to the extent that many insurance companies now cover acupuncture treatment.